-For a non-AP STA with dot11Per20MHzVirtualCSOptionImlemented set to true, virtual CS during UL MU CS is indicated per 20 MHz channel.
-If a 20 MHz channel containing the STA’s allocated RU for UL MU is within the channel bandwidth indicated by OBSS_BW, the 20 MHz channel is indicated as busy by the virtual CS, otherwise the 20 MHz channel is indicated as idle.
+For a non-AP HE STA with dot11Per20MHzVirtualCSOptionImlemented set to true, virtual CS during UL MU CS is indicated per 20 MHz channel.
+If any of the 20 MHz channels containing the STA’s allocated RU for UL MU is within the channels indicated by OBSS_BW, the 20 MHz channel is indicated as busy by the virtual CS, otherwise the 20 MHz channel is indicated as idle.

 TGax editor: Insert the following MIB variable to the dot11HEStationConfigTable TABLE in Annex C as the follows: